 This is not a propeller for an airplane.
-This is what is called a "Club", has other names too.
-It's purpose is to act as a load on the engine, simulating the loading effects of a propeller.
+This "propeller" is what is called a "Club", & has other names.
+Its purpose is to act as a proper load on the engine, simulating the loading effects of a proper propeller.
 Usually these are designed to be much shorter than they would be on an airplane.

-Note that the original version of the engine as used by Victoria, etc., had ~6.5 hp.
-It is not clear to me if that was a typographical error.
+Note that the original version of the engine as used by Victoria, etc., was said to have ~6.5 hp.
+It is not clear to me if that was true or a typographical error.

-Cutaway view for R32 engine and gearbox for motorcycle use.
-Note the changes to the engine to accommodate the gearbox, etc., because the engine was originally used for such as airplanes, etc.
+Below is a cutaway view for the R32 engine & gearbox for motorcycle use.
+Note the changes to the engine to accommodate the gearbox, etc., because the engine was originally used for such as airplanes, ...and even industrial use.